I. Uniform Motion Calendar

 UMC is strictly for non-evidentiary motions which can be heard in a total of 10 minutes (5 minutes per side).
 Motions for attorney's fees, summary judgment, and any evidentiary matters are not appropriate for UMC and should be specially set for hearing.
 However, Default Final Judgments may be set on the Uniform Motion Calendar.

 Before scheduling, attorneys must first file a motion and notice of hearing with the Clerk's office and give opposing side(s) at least five (5) business days' notice, unless parties agree to short notice.
 Attorneys should always attempt to clear a date chosen with opposing counsel.
 Mandatory compliance with Local Rule No. 4 is strictly enforced.
 Attorneys are required to "make reasonable efforts to actually speak to one another and engage in reasonable compromises to resolve or narrow the disputes before seeking court intervention."
 Prior to scheduling, the attorney noticing the motion shall attempt to resolve the matter and shall certify to the Court the good faith attempt to resolve.

-Notices of Hearing may be emailed to the Division at CAD-DivisionAD@pbcgov.org; however if pertinent pleadings and supporting documentation exceed 10 pages such shall be mailed to the Court via regular mail, courier or other delivery service.
+Notices of Hearing may be emailed to the Division at CAD-DivisionAD@pbcgov.org.
+If pertinent pleadings and supporting documentation exceed 10 pages such shall be mailed to the Court via regular mail, courier or other delivery service.
 Motions or other supporting documents are NOT to be delivered via the Online Scheduling Application.
 Proposed Orders and pre-addressed stamped envelopes for all parties not registered for e-Service should be brought to the hearing with sufficient copies.
 Please do not submit proposed orders in advance of the hearing nor on the Online Scheduling Application.
 They will be rejected and returned unsigned.